 In certain cases DNS can end up having multiple (often two or three) addresses for each computer.
 Setting Inventory to check multiple addresses will make sure Inventory attempts each returned address until one of them responds.
 This comes with the downside of your heartbeat scans taking longer, but where we have a higher risk of duplicate or stale records, this gives you much more accurate results when scanning.
 Keep in mind that heartbeat (the ping) has a time out of one second, so if your VPN has higher latency, it may move on to the next address before you get a response.
 If all addresses fail to respond within the time limit Inventory will view that computer as offline.
-Open preferences in Inventory (CTRL + ,) and go to the Network page, and there is a checkmark to enable this setting.
+Open preferences in Inventory (CTRL + ,) and go to the Scanning page, and then check "Ping before scanning" to enable this setting.

 Now for creating the scheduled task for flushing your DNS.
 I think about every time Inventory does a heartbeat scan, you will want to flush your DNS.
 The triggers will vary based on your set up, but the action is simple and captured in the screenshot below.

 One other gotcha you may run into is your console user.
 If the credentials you are using for your local deployments do not have the same permission on your remote machine, your scans and deployments will fail.
 You will need to make sure the credentials in PDQ Deploy and PDQ Inventory have the correct permissions.